Overview of the tutorial

 - Then finally click Save & Run

-Setting refresh schedule
+Setting refresh schedule to automatically update the data

 To get the information updated periodically, click the report you want to update automatically, toggle on the Refresh Schedule and select the schedule–hourly, daily, weekly or custom days.